dmitry-malinovsky/ui-api-demo/readme.md

 ## Running from PyCharm Locally

-Note: Enrusre all prerequisites are met before proceeding with setup
+Note: Make sure all prerequisites are met before proceeding with setup

 1. **Import Project**: Open your project in PyCharm.
 2. **Create a Python Virtual Environment**: